keuriseu/keuriseu.github.io/_posts/2018-08-04-a-better-week.md

 Sean had his first fever and it was quite a scare.
 Doctors and nurses here are more engaging socially than in Korea - a welcome change.
 Although the visit took a lot more time.
 A tradeoff with efficiency.

+On Sean's 4th month of life, he is 76th percentile in weight (7.5 kg), and 99th!!! percentile in height (27 in).
+The dream is alive!

 It's gonna be tough being a parent in this schedule.
 These two years will be a balancing act.
 I hope it all works out in the end.

 ## Language and Prejudice